noamblu/saas-monitor-architecture/README.md

 ## Architecture

-The system triggers a health check against a SaaS API (mocked in this project) on a schedule, processes the response, and routes the results to downstream targets.
+The system triggers a health check against a SaaS API (mocked in this project) on a schedule, processes the response using a user-provided receiver (Lambda).

 ```mermaid
 graph TD